benjigold/flickr-image-search-ios/README.md

 ## Git Management

 I pushed my code changes directly to the master branch 🙈.
-I would never do that in a large scale production application; but for the sake of this 3-hour exercise, I pushed my code changes directly to the "master" branch.
-Normally, I would follow a git flow methodology for  managing code changes.
+I would never do that in a large scale production application, but for the sake of this 3-hour exercise I figured it was not a big deal.
+Normally, I would follow a git flow methodology for  managing code changes, which is especially important when multiple developers are working on the same codebase at once.

 ## Notes